timtyree/cleanpier/project_cerebro/README.md

 Then have controls sent back if we need to change settings from the cloud to device.

+Currently using DOM process for XML files.
+Unless new method is suggested.

 -Todo

 -Connect to local APIs